 Vomiting from morning sickness can also damage your teeth.
 Strong stomach acids that coat your teeth can damage tooth enamel, increasing the risk of decay.
 Avoid brushing your teeth immediately after vomiting.
 Rinse your mouth out with tap water instead, and consider chewing gum to increase salivary flow to wash away the acid.
 You can brush your teeth thirty minutes after vomiting.

-For more information about maintaining good oral health during your pregnancy, consult our expert team of dentists or book an appointment at McMahons Point Health.
+For more information about maintaining good oral health during your pregnancy, consult our expert team of dentists or book an appointment at McMahons Point Dental.
 We provide top quality health services, including nutrition and other general, family, cosmetic dentistry to Crows Nest, St Leonards, McMahons Point and surrounding North Sydney suburbs.